 What to pack

 I’m packing 2 pairs of Jeans, I leather jacket, warm pjs and that’s it!
+While packing clothes, leather jackets generally occupy a lot of space in the bag, however, a tutorial or blog about how to shrink leather jacket might be helpful to carry these clothes on holiday.
+I might buy new clothes from Brazil.
 I will tell you why: Brazil’s currency is $1.00 = $4.00 so I will purchase cashmere and pure cotton sweaters close to nothing.
 I will also purchase real leather shoes and socks very inexpensively as well.

 I’m also packing just a few pieces of underwear.
 Brazilian underwear is super comfortable, pretty and affordable.